prople/paper/the-prople-paper/v1.0.0/architecture.md

 |   ------- |   ------  |
 |   `SHA256` & `RIPEMD` |   `SHA3` & `BLAKE3`   |

 ### VSP (Vessel Service Provider)

+> `Prople` designed by a people for the people.
+The objective is building the personalization platform, and help each others

 The `Prople Vessel` is really a good fit to maintain a personal needs.
-But its disadvantages is, it need a technical skills to setup.
+But the disadvantages is, it need a technical skills to setup.
 An user need to deploy and execute the binary in their chosen environments, it will be an easy task for technical persons, but for the non-technical person it will be really hard.

 The `Prople` designed to be an *open and decentralized networks*, which means, anyone can participate to join and build the network.
 A technical users will able to participate and join the network by become the *service providers*, providing help to other non-technical users, as a `VSP (Vessel Service Provider)`.